That-Dev-Girl-Archives/jhalabi.com-old/resume/index.md

 **Founder & Lead Developer**
 _October 2015 – present_

-* Working with both large and small businesses to build website and application UIs, specializing in creating dynamic and responsive themes for WordPress and Drupal, using HTML5, CSS, Javascript, and Bootstrap.
+* Working with both large and small businesses to build website and application UIs, specializing in creating dynamic and responsive themes and functionality for WordPress and Drupal.

 {% endcapture %}